Looking for Youth Vision Eye Care ?

 Bleeding

-You may experience some bleeding immediately after tooth removal.
-This is normal and will usually stop within 24 hours.
-To help control the bleeding, bite down on gauze for 30-45 minutes after surgery.
 If bleeding continues, you can also bite down on a tea bag for 5-10 minutes.
-The tea has tannins which help to constrict blood vessels and stop bleeding.
+The tea has tannins that help to constrict blood vessels and stop bleeding.
 If bleeding continues to be an issue, contact your dentist or oral surgeon.

 Swelling